hirosystems/bitcoin-docker/README.md

-# Dockerized bitcoind consensus node
+# Dockerized bitcoind Consensus Node

-This is intended as an easy way to run a bitcoin full node without requiring the manual steps normally associated with running a full node.Docker makes a lot of things easier **but not always the most secure**.
-This is not meant a secure way to run a `bitcoind` node.
-Nor is it recommended that you enable a wallet on this buildYou should treat this a consensus node **only**, running release-candidate bitcoind.
+This is intended as an easy way to run a bitcoin consensus node without requiring the manual steps normally associated with running a full node.
+Docker makes a lot of things easier **but not always the most secure**.
+This implementaiton is not meant a secure way to run a `bitcoind` node.
+Nor is it recommended that you enable a wallet on this build.
+You should treat this a consensus node **only**, running release-candidate `bitcoind`.

 >>**NOTE**: Do **NOT** enable a wallet on this container.

-### About the sources
+### Some background

 This build is based on the [bitcoin master branch](https://github.com/bitcoin/bitcoin), since we had no interest in using it for mining or for a wallet.
 We also forked the [bitcoin core repo](https://github.com/blockstackpbc/bitcoin/tree/blockstackpbc-custom) - adding some build scripts to automate it, as well as a [diff](https://github.com/blockstackpbc/bitcoin/blob/blockstackpbc-custom/no_rpc.diff) to remove some RPC commands we don't want to expose.